cxw620/rust-polyglot/src/syntax.md

 Expressions
 -----------

-Most of the usual infix and assigment operators are available.
+Most of the usual infix and assignment operators are available.
 Control flow "statements" are generally expressions:

 ```